 UCaaS focuses mainly on eliminating the need to integrate multiple communication apps, and keeps users from constantly switching back and forth between applications.
 Popular UCaaS features include team chat messaging, video conferencing, SMS business text messaging, and cloud telephony.

 CPaaS stands for “Communications Platform as a Service.”

 CPaaS is a cloud-based delivery platform that uses Communication APIs (Application Programming Interfaces) to add and customize individual communication channels like voice, video, RCS, SIP, or messaging to existing business applications or software.

 Let’s say you’ve created a food delivery app (certainly an overcrowded space, but maybe you’re not one for creativity.)
 Lately, customers have been complaining that they can’t reach their delivery drivers.
 You want to give customers the chance to text or call their delivery drivers in your existing delivery app.
 CPaaS solutions like Twilio are what you’d use to make this happen.

 With CPaaS, you’re not purchasing “plans” or “packages” including multiple communication channels.
 Instead, you’re picking and choosing which specific ones you want.
 CPaaS, then, requires much more IT knowledge and coding to implement and manage than CCaaS and UCaaS.
 There are no “built-in” features with CPaaS.

 The Top Benefits of CCaaS Solutions

-The convenience and accessibility of CCaaS are just some of the reasons why so many customer-centric businesses are leaving legacy premise-based systems behind and migrating to the cloud.
+CCaaS convenience and accessibility are just some of the reasons why so many customer-centric businesses are leaving legacy on-premises systems behind and migrating to the cloud.